Neirpyc/Go-auth/README.md

 # Authentication system with golang
+## Disclaimer
+I mostly made this project to learn about password handling and authentication.
+You should not use this for anything that should be secure: using a real authentication system such as [oauth2](https://github.com/golang/oauth2).
+I guess this code is secure, but I'm not a security expert, and anyways, using a real database solution will be much faster and efficient.

 ## Introduction
 The auth package allows you to easily create and store usernames and password without a database.
 It uses tokens so the password hasn't to be stored on the client side and uses hash with salt so it remains safe even with leaks.